privacytools/privacytools.io/README.md

 **Talk to us please.** Join our [subreddit](https://www.reddit.com/r/privacytoolsIO/) and start a discussion.
 This is a community project and we're aiming to deliver the best information available for a better privacy.
 We are also using [/r/privacy](https://www.reddit.com/r/privacy).
 Thank you for participating.

-**Please do not submit suggestions here on GitHub - this is only for developing the website.
+Please do not submit suggestions here on GitHub - this is only for developing the website.
 Please submit them to our [subreddit](https://www.reddit.com/r/privacytoolsIO/) instead.
-Thanks you.**
+Thank you.

 #Contributing Guidelines